hpcleuven/VscDocumentation/source/leuven/genius_2_rocky.rst

    The appropriate cluster module is only loaded automatically inside a job environment and on the login nodes.
-In other cases (for example when you ssh directly into a node), you will need to first load a cluster module in order to make the correct modules available.
+In other cases (for example when you ssh directly into a node), you will need to first load a cluster module yourself in order to make the correct modules available.

 .. warning::